matepek/vscode-catch2-test-adapter/documents/support.md

 > ```
 > {
 >   "label": "Activate Test Explorer",
->   "command": "${command:test-explorer.reload}", // For running use "${command:test-explorer.run-all}"
+>   "command": "${command:test-explorer.reload}",
 >   "problemMatcher": [],
 >   "runOptions": {
->     "runOn": "folderOpen" // This will cause the trigger.
+>     "runOn": "folderOpen" // This will cause the triggering.
 Have to run manually once!
 >   }
 > }
 > ```